School bus fees in UAE: Is Dh25 a day worth compromising your child's safety?

+The incident sparked widespread public outrage, and the case garnered significant attention from citizens and residents

-Some school bus operators are working to boost ridership, even experimenting with a 15 percent reduction in bus fees, as Dubai aims to increase student use of school buses to improve traffic flow around schools by at least 13 percent.
+One of the top school transport providers in the UAE is taking steps to boost ridership, including experimenting with a 15 per cent reduction in bus fees, as Dubai targets a 13 per cent increase in students using buses to ease traffic congestion around schools.

-Although school transportation costs continue to be a widely discussed issue, parents -- particularly those with multiple children -- often urge schools and service providers to lower prices and make transportation more affordable.
+Although school transportation costs remain a widely debated issue, parents, especially those with multiple children, often call on schools and service providers to reduce prices and make transportation more affordable.

-However, recent incidents involving children in fatal accidents while using illegal private transport have heightened concerns within school communities regarding the procedures for dropping off and picking up students.
+However, recent incidents involving children in fatal accidents while using illegal private transport have intensified concerns within school communities about the safety procedures for student drop-offs and pick-ups.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-“We have done various initiatives across a number of schools saying let's reduce the bus fee by 15 per cent and get more riders.
+"We have done various initiatives across several schools saying let's reduce the bus fee by 15 per cent and get more riders.
 But we have a market, and we have to promote and educate.
-We got two terms in and found out that it didn’t make a single bit of difference because of time, availability, and cash.”
+We got two terms in and found that it didn't make a difference."

 Implementing centralised systems to monitor and manage maintenance, fuel consumption, and driver schedules can help reduce operational inefficiencies and costs, a strategy commonly adopted by providers in the UAE.